Best mountain bike flat pedals for 2018 - MBR

 Rating: 8/10

-Lightweight and tough, the Spank Oozy Trail is arguably the lowest profile pedal we’ve trsted with the least potential for harmful rock strikes.
+Lightweight and tough, the Spank Oozy Trail is arguably the lowest profile pedal we’ve tested with the least potential for harmful rock strikes.

+It looks great, with a machined body.
+By doing away with the pedal spanner, it also sits closer to the crank, making it less obtrusive on the trail.
+It’s finished with a full complement of industrial bearings and tight seals.

 One Up Aluminium mountain bike flat pedals